noise-lab/dns-measurement/README.md

 ## Structure

-* data - Ancillary files for performing measurements, such as database credential files and lists of websites
+* data - Configuration files for performing measurements, such as example database credential files and lists of websites

 * src/docker - All source code for creating a Docker image that performs page